 To answer this question, it’s probably best that I share with you a defining moment, and a resulting “compelling story”, that brought me to where I am today – coaching people like you on exactly what to do to live an abundantly healthy, powerful, successful & hi-functioning life while navigating ADHD symptoms/tendencies.
 That defining moment in my life happened in 2017.

-Upon arriving at University, there was an instance in which I pulled a 3-day all-nighter and then crashed for three days.
-This was the point in time I realized I was addicted to my medication, Ritalin.
-I was on my way to class when this realization struck.
-I raced back to my dorm room and flushed all the addictive medication down the toilet.
-I then phoned my mom who was concerned immediately about this decision due to my past with dealing with ADHD symptoms such as impulsivity, inattentiveness, disorganization, and the inability to prioritize my time and cross things off my to-do list.
+In 2000, I headed off to the University after years of working with my counselor.
+Upon arrival at the University, I realized my medication was not as effective because my body would plateau at the milligrams prescribed.
+It wasn’t until I pulled a 3-day all-nighter and then crashed for three days that it was very clear I was becoming addicted to my stimulant medication.
+This scared me so much that I raced back to my dorm room and flushed all the addictive medication down the toilet.
+I then phoned my mom who was concerned immediately about this decision due to my past while dealing with ADHD symptoms such as impulsivity, inattentiveness, disorganization, and the inability to prioritize my time and cross things off my to-do list.

 In 2017, I was drowning in the paperwork and disorganization of my entire life.
 I felt both hopeless and helpless, as a mother of two, that was navigating big family challenges at home.
-I not only had my ADHD to deal with but also had symptoms of depression and anxiety and was simply lost.
+I not only had my ADHD to deal with, but also had symptoms of depression and anxiety and was simply lost.
 I felt so unlike myself at this time and my friends and family kept asking me what needed to change.
 I was miserable.
 I started looking for ADHD resources, read some books and it was at this time that I was interested in working with a coach.
 I was now ready to reclaim my life.
 I put myself out there and called an adult ADHD coach.